SvenHaedrich/dali_mon/README.md

 ```
 This file grants everyone read/write access.
 If you want to restrict access,
 you should modify MODE to "0660".
 You can then grant access to specific user
 accounts by adding them to the plugdev group.
+Note that some Linux dirstibutions always require a per user permission.
 To grant permission to a specific user:
 ```
 sudo usermod -a -G plugdev username
 ```